Glossary of 2020s slang: B

 Originated from rapper Lil B The BasedGod, who defined it as "...being yourself.
 Not being scared of what people think about you.
-Not being afraid to do what you wanna do.”
-More contemporary use has been to express approval of someone or agreeing with another's opinion.
-Similar to W.
+Not being afraid to do what you wanna do."
+More contemporary use has been to express approval of someone or agreeing with another's opinion, similar to the usage of "W".
+The term is often used by the alt-right.